Flying Across the Country in a Small Plane in VR.

 Flying in VR is amazing so please feel free to check out this flight I did in MSFS 2020.
 It starts and returns Innsbruck (LOWI) which is such a beautiful area.
 I would love to fly here for real and visit this beautiful part of Europe.

 This second flight is from Chiang Mai to Chiang Rai in Thailand.
-It was a great cross country flight but in a slightly more complex aircraft.
+It was a great cross-country flight but in a slightly more complex aircraft.
 The Diamond DA 62 has twin engines as well as retractable landing gear.
 The amazing thing about the Diamond DA62 is the automatic management of the prop and engine by simply setting the throttle.
 No mixture and prop settings to control.
 I hope you enjoy this beautiful flight.

-As an Amazon affiliate I may earn on qualifying sales.
+As an Amazon affiliate I may benefit from qualifying sales.